ivanliu1989/BNP-Paribas-Cardif-Claims-Management/Feature_explore.md

 NN Methods
 with my nn implementation best what I got is 5CV:0.468096 lb:0.46899.
 Its a 1000(relu)-1000(relu)-1(sigmoid) net with high dropout=0.9 in hidden layers, 110 epochs SGD. nn is very sensitive to data preprocessing, I think there is room for improvement.
 I use 1-hot for categories and rank trafo for numerics.

+v72 is the exact sum of v129 v38 and v62